 Lundy Heritage Coast

 The island of Lundy lies at the mouth of the Bristol Channel, just north of the Devon coast.
-The island itself is only 3 miles long and half a mile wide, and has a permanent population of less than 20 people.
+The island itself is only three miles long and half a mile wide, and has a permanent population of fewer than 20 people.
 Far outnumbering the human inhabitants are the birds of Lundy.

-The rocky pools along the coast of Lundy are blessed with a wide variety of sea life, such as aneminoies, crabs, and corals.
-Visitors can book snorkeling sessions in company with the warden of Lundy to view the marine life close at hand.
+The rocky pools along the coast of Lundy are blessed with a wide variety of sea life, such as anemones, crabs, and corals.
+Visitors can book snorkelling sessions in company with the warden of Lundy to view the marine life close at hand.

-The island is now owned by the National Trust, burt not long ago Lundy was a "kingdom".
-Eccentric Martin Harman proclaimed himself King of Lundy, and issued his own currency and postage stamps, which are now collectibles.
+The island is now owned by the National Trust, but not long ago Lundy was a "kingdom".
+Eccentric Martin Harman proclaimed himself King of Lundy and issued his own currency and postage stamps, which are now collectables.

 Hartland Heritage Coast

-This is a 60 mile long coast of startling, rugged cliffs pounded by the Atlantic waves which makes the area popular with surfers.
+This is a 60-mile long coast of startling, rugged cliffs pounded by the Atlantic waves which make the area popular with surfers.
 More ...